David Mixner: McCarthy presidential campaign

 Later that year, Mixner dropped out of college and began working for the presidential campaign of Eugene McCarthy.
 One of Mixner's first assignments was organizing the Minnesota operation, helping McCarthy win the Minnesota caucus, defeating incumbent President Lyndon B. Johnson.
-Later, Mixner and other members of McCarthy's campaign team went to Georgia to help select an alternative delegation to send to the national convention in Chicago, challenging Governor Lestor Maddox's hand-picked delegation, which included only seven African-Americans in the 117 person delegation.
+Later, Mixner and other members of McCarthy's campaign team went to Georgia to help select an alternative delegation to send to the national convention in Chicago, challenging Governor Lester Maddox's hand-picked delegation, which included only seven African-Americans in the 117 person delegation.
 The Georgia Democratic Party Forum, which sought to challenge Maddox's delegation, held its own convention in Macon, where Congressman John Conyers (D–MI) keynoted their convention before turning over the floor to Julian Bond, the first African-American elected to the Georgia legislature, who would later become Chairman of the NAACP.

 At the 1968 Democratic National Convention in Chicago, Mixner was allegedly beaten by police during the protests held outside the convention center.
-After Humphrey claimed the nomination, Mixner began seeking out new outlets for his activism.
-He soon befriended Doris Kearns Goodwin, who introduced Mixner to Senator Ted Kennedy, whom he claimed would become a lifelong friend.
+After Vice President Hubert Humphrey claimed the nomination, Mixner began seeking out new outlets for his activism.
+He soon befriended Doris Kearns Goodwin, who introduced Mixner to Senator Ted Kennedy, who he claimed would become a lifelong friend.